West & Sth Coast Weather

 West & Sth Coast Forecast

-Sunday Cloudy.
-High (70%) chance of showers, most likely in the morning and afternoon.
-Winds W/NW 30 to 45 km/h.
+Thursday Cloudy.
+High (70%) chance of showers, most likely in the morning.
+Winds W/NW 35 to 55 km/h.

 West & Sth Coast Weather Forecasts

 ||10||23||5%||< 1mm||Nil||N 8||80||W 13||59|

 WA's Kimberley is in the midst of one of its biggest wet seasons on record, causing headaches for emergency services, remote communities and cattle stations cut off by flooding, but it has not been all bad news for the region.

 Some homes in the community of Borroloola on the Gulf of Carpentaria have been evacuated with 74 residents sheltering elsewhere, as they wait for Cyclone Alfred to make landfall about sunrise on Tuesday.